Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 For your website to be effective, people need to know about it.
 That means making sure they have lots of opportunities to come across it.
 You could:

-• Print business cards with your website address on them, and have these physically available in your place of business.
+• Print business cards with your website address, and have these physically available in your place of business.

 • Advertise your website in local newspapers or magazines.